nus-tee3201/2019/programming/while/text.md

 ```
 <tip-box>

-:package: the code below prints 'Hello' 3 times (i.e., the loop is executed for 3 iterations), followed by 'Done'.
+{{ icon_example }} the code below prints 'Hello' 3 times (i.e., the loop is executed for 3 iterations), followed by 'Done'.

 <table>
 <tr>